Day 1: Balboa Park, San Diego Zoo, Downtown & The Gaslamp District

 All that walking around and watching the animals snack away at the zoo made me hungry.
 Lunch in Balboa Park is not a bad idea and lunch at The Prado in Balboa is an even better idea.
-The atmosphere is great whether you’re dining inside or out in the spanish style terrace.
-The food is not to bad either to say the least and you can choose from a wide lunch menu, including signature deli sandwiches.
+The atmosphere is great whether you’re dining inside or out on the Spanish-style terrace.
+The food is not too bad either, to say the least, and you can choose from a wide lunch menu, including signature deli sandwiches.

 Exploring downtown San Diego

 Though California has been in a state of drought for the past few years, it was no match for my habit of bringing the Irish weather with me wherever I travel and the skies opened up for a little while.
 What do you do in the US when it rains?
 You go shopping – of course!
-A short cab ride away is the Westfield Horton Plaza, a beautifully strange looking outdoor shopping mall that has all your favorite brands.
+A short cab ride away is the Horton Plaza Mall, a beautifully strange-looking outdoor shopping mall that has all your favorite brands.
 For folks visiting from outside the US, don’t forget that you get an extra 10% off at Macy’s – I’m just saying…

 Saturday night in San Diego